MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 Traces
 ~~~~~~

-When an application has issues, the first step is often to get a better understanding of what is happening inside the system.
+When an application has issues, the first step is to understand what is happening inside the system.

 - The `Trace Library <https://repository.microej.com/javadoc/microej_5.x/apis/ej/trace/Tracer.html>`__ is a real-time event recording library.
-Use it to trace the beginning and ending of events.
+Use it to trace the beginning and the ending of events.

    .. code-block:: java
       :emphasize-lines: 4,9